-Discovery could eventually help diagnose and treat chronic painDecember 20th, 2012 in Medical research /
+Discovery could eventually help diagnose and treat chronic painDecember 20, 2012 in Medicine & Health / Medical research

 More than 100 million Americans suffer from chronic pain.
 But treating and studying chronic pain is complex and presents many challenges.
 Scientists have long searched for a method to objectively measure pain and a new study from Brigham and Women's Hospital advances that effort.
 The study appears in the January 2013 print edition of the journal Pain.

 "While we need to be cautious in the interpretation of our results, this has the potential to be an exciting discovery for anyone who suffers from chronic pain," said Marco Loggia, PhD, the lead author of the study and a researcher in the Pain Management Center at BWH and the Department of Radiology at Massachusetts General Hospital.
 "We showed that specific brain patterns appear to track the severity of pain reported by patients, and can predict who is more likely to experience a worsening of chronic back pain while performing maneuvers designed to induce pain.
 If further research shows this metric is reliable, this is a step toward developing an objective scale for measuring pain in humans."